agrawal-prakhar/sidekick/thought-partner/README.md

-# ThoughtPartner
+# SideKick

-ThoughtPartner is a collaborative workspace for Product Managers, inspired by AI-driven development platforms.
+SideKick is a collaborative workspace for Product Managers, inspired by AI-driven development platforms.
 It provides an interactive whiteboard with AI agent assistance to help PMs design projects, structure thoughts, and collaborate more effectively.

 ## Features